MhrnMhrn/veeboard/README.md

 macOS Clipboard History like Windows 11

 **Veeboard** is a minimal clipboard history utility for macOS, inspired by Windows 11’s native clipboard history (Win+V).
-It tracks recent text copies (⌘C / ⌘X) and lets you quickly recall and reuse snippets via a small floating panel triggered by **Ctrl+Option+V**.
+It tracks recent text copies (⌘C / ⌘X) and lets you quickly recall and reuse snippets via a small floating panel triggered by **Command+Shift+V**.

 It’s lightweight, has no UI beyond the panel, and is built with Objective-C and Cocoa.